Baggage Shipping to France

 Why Ship to France?

-If you have heavy, bulky baggage or equipment, Send My Bag can help make your journey to France stress free.
-Whether you have skiing gear, walking or sports gear, or just extra items necessary for a long visit, or if you are relocating to France, our door to door service is just what you need.
-You don’t need to worry about lugging heavy luggage on the train, or carrying lots of bags of the ferry, nor will you have to suffer excess baggage fees on budget flights.
+Shipping to France is a great advantage if you have heavy, bulky baggage or equipment.
+Whether you have skiing gear, walking or sports gear, or just extra items necessary for a long visit, or indeed if you are relocating to France, our door to door service is just what you need.
+You don’t need to worry about lugging heavy luggage on the train, or carrying lots of bags off the ferry, nor will you have to suffer excess baggage fees on budget flights.
 Instead, we take care of your luggage for you.
 Send My Bag can pick up your baggage and bulky equipment from your home and have it waiting for you at your accommodation in France.

 Ways of Shipping to France